Strategic Planning and Management in Retailing

 - Manage strategic resources efficiently

-The program curriculum provides a strategic look at the best methods to win in the highly competitive retail sector.
-Program topic areas include:
+Discover the best methods to win in the highly competitive retail sector.

 - Eight Ways to Win in Retailing